-The sensitivity level of the magnetic pickups can be adjusted by raising or lowering each pickup with its height-adjusting screws.
-Raising the pickups closer to the strings will increase the output and sensitivity.
-Lowering the pickups away from the strings will decrease output and sensitivity.
-When making these adjustments, be sure to maintain adequate clearance between the pickups and strings.
+The sensitivity level of the magnetic pickup can be adjusted by raising or lowering the pickup with its height-adjusting screws.
+Raising the pickup closer to the strings will increase the output and sensitivity.
+Lowering the pickup away from the strings will decrease output and sensitivity.
+When making these adjustments, be sure to maintain adequate clearance between the pickup and strings.
 Improper adjustment could result in loss of sustain and possible string buzzing when playing on the upper frets.